Rule 5160-26-09.1 | Managed care: third party liability and recovery.

 (d) Member's policy number; and

 (e) Policy holder name.

-(6) The MCP must require providers to take reasonable measures to obtain all third party payments and file claims with all TPPs prior to billing the MCP.
-The MCP must permit providers who have taken reasonable measures to obtain all third party payments, but who have not received payment from a TPP or received partial payment, to submit a claim to the MCP requesting reimbursement for rendered services.
+(7) The MCE must require providers to take reasonable measures to obtain all third party payments and file claims with all TPPs prior to billing the MCE.
+The MCE must permit providers who have taken reasonable measures to obtain all third party payments, but who have not received payment from a TPP or received partial payment, to submit a claim to the MCE requesting reimbursement for rendered services.

-(a) MCPs must process claims when the provider has complied with one or more of the following reasonable measures:
+(a) The MCE must process claims when the provider has complied with one or more of the following reasonable measures:

 (ii) The provider has retained and/or submitted one of the following types of documentation indicating a valid reason for non-payment for the services not related to provider error:

 (b) Documentation from the TPP's automated eligibility and claim verification system;

 (c) Documentation from the TPP's member benefits reference guide/manual; or

 (d) Any other documentation from the TPP showing there is no third party benefit coverage for the rendered services.